vvv-interactive/candid-js/README.md

 Notice:

 - The json output may change
-- Candid import not included
+- Candid import not implemented
-- Candid edge cases may not be included
+- Candid edge cases may not transpile properly, however most SDK generated Candid should be fine
+- Visitor can be easily modified to get different output.

 Example output: